oscarmoore38/PID-Controller-STM32/README.md

 - Bytes are written from the buffer into the data register until the null terminator is reached
 - TXEIE is cleared to stop further transmit interrupts

 Because my display interval is relatively large at 500 ms, I don’t have to worry about USART still transmitting when the next display interval fires.
 And since the transfer is interrupt-driven, the approach is non-blocking with respect to my PI loop.

 Iteration 3 - Debug

-The first time I flashed the code, I opened my terminal and got somewhat garbled output.
+The first time I flashed the code, I opened my terminal and got garbled output.
 It looked something like this:

-> 1 5 2 3RM
 > M:10|M:7 P

 It contained values I was expecting, but the output looked cut off and inconsistent.
 It was also different each time.
 The fact that data was making it to my computer told me the basic setup was probably correct.
 That made me think this was less likely to be a hardware issue, such as pin conflicts, and more likely a software issue.
 I was fairly confident the problem wasn’t in the main block.
 That logic is straightforward, and I’m giving USART more than enough time to finish transmitting before another display interval fires.
 So I jumped to the ISR and found my mistake.
 I didn’t have a guard condition ensuring the data register was actually ready before writing the next byte.
 At 16 MHz, the processor is moving much faster than the serial line.
 So before USART had finished processing one byte and moving it out over the wire, the CPU was already trying to write the next one, overwriting data before the peripheral was ready.
 Once I forced the processor to check that the transmit register was ready before writing the next byte, the problem went away and the output looked as expected.